 We Are Here to Clear the Obstacles

-If you get pushback from your employer about filing a claim, or the Bureau of Workers’ Compensation or your self-insured employer denies your claim, reach out to Monast Law Office to find out if we can help.
+If you get pushback from your employer about filing a claim, or the Bureau of Workers’ Compensation or your self-insured employer denies your claim, reach out to Monast Law Office to speak with a work injury lawyer to find out if we can help.
 We have been helping injured workers in Ohio for over 30 years, and we would be happy to discuss your claim.
 Call our office or fill out the contact form on this page.